sublee/subl.ee/resume.md

     linguistic features of Korean and Indo-European languages.

-    Researched rating systems such as Elo, Glicko, and [TrueSkill][trueskill-tm] to develop a racing game matchmaker.
+    Researched rating systems such as Elo, Glicko, and [TrueSkill][trueskill-tm] to develop a matchmaker.

-    Led the server development team including up to 15 engineers.
+    Managed a server engineering team including 15 engineers.

 [nexon]: https://company.nexon.com/eng
 [kartrider]: http://kart.nexon.com/